 - Lee Equity Partners in its investment agreement with McLarens;

 - OMERS in its acquisition of a controlling stake in Premise Health Holding Corp.;

 - Ontario Teachers’ Pension Plan Board in its participation in a Series L preferred funding round for Space Exploration Technologies Corp.
 (SpaceX);

 - Providence Equity Partners in its acquisition of GlobalTranz Enterprises, Inc., and in its acquisition of a majority stake in n2y, LLC;

-- Providence Strategic Growth Partners in its acquisition of Next Glass, Inc. and in its investment into Boston Logic Technology Partners; and as lead investor in a Series B funding round for Sevenrooms Inc.;
+- Providence Strategic Growth Partners in its acquisition of Next Glass, Inc.; in its investments in Semarchy SAS and Boston Logic Technology Partners; and as lead investor in a Series B funding round for Sevenrooms Inc.;

 - Rakuten USA, Inc. in its acquisition of Curbside, Inc.;